Cholesterol – Good or Bad?

 - Cholesterol is a fatty substance found in every cell of our body, and it is essential for life!

-- It’s the building block for cell membrane, keeping them flexible and allowing for perfect signalling and communication between the inner cell and the outer cell environment.
+- It’s the building block for cell membrane, keeping them flexible and allowing for perfect signaling and communication between the inner cell and the outer cell environment.

 - It is needed to make sex hormones, like oestrogen, progesterone and testosterone.